Woods Coffee: History

 In early 2005, Woods Coffee updated their earlier customer loyalty program, one involving paper cards that were punched at the time of purchase.
 The new system used radio-frequency identification (RFID) embedded in plastic cards suitable for carrying in a wallet or on a keychain.
 The RFID system was named SpeedBean, and by 2007 when Woods Coffee operated six coffee shops, about 7,500 SpeedBean cards were in use, carried by about 40% of customers.
 The cards were replenished automatically with funds drawn from the customer's bank account or credit card.
 The system accounted for 26% of all transactions in 2007, and it was determined that customers using the RFID system spent 22% more than customers paying cash.

 In October 2008, the Bellingham/Whatcom Chamber of Commerce & Industry chose Woods Coffee as the Green Business of the Year.
 Two months later, The Bellingham Herald in its annual awards issue announced Woods Coffee as the best local coffee.
 The next year, the newspaper announced that the company ran the best coffee shop.

 In January 2011, Woods Coffee opened their own bakery and introduced a line of in-house baked goods after realizing that outsourcing the baking to other companies did not maintain the quality of non-Fair Trade goods the company regularly sold, including sandwiches and bakery products.

 In January 2014, Woods Coffee began serving its own in-house roasted coffee. and in April 2016, Woods Coffee opened Woods Coffee Roastery, a public roasting and tasting room, which includes a brew bar and a 300-gallon twin tank cold brew system.

+In 2019, Kelly Spiker, Woods Coffee's chief operating officer at the time, expressed a plan in growing the company by two to five locations per year.